aksharnow/assignment-instructions/README.md

 5. When you receive a new assignment create a folder in the repo and put all the files related to that assignment in the same folder
 6. Remove all the packages that are not related to the project from package.json
 7. Always have latest version packages in the package.json - No exceptions on this please
+8. Add a shot video of the all the functionalities of the application

 ## Frequently Asked Questions